The following information relating to youth hunting is taken from the Colorado Big Game Brochures

 - Up to 15 percent of limited doe pronghorn, doe and either-sex deer, and cow elk licenses for each unit during regular rifle and private-land-only rifle seasons (except late rifle, muzzleloading, Ranching For Wildlife and Air Force Academy) are available for youths.
 Youths must be 12-17 and meet hunter education requirements.
 These licenses are available through the limited license drawing.
 Licenses not drawn by youths are available to the public.

 - Group applications are not accepted.
 If you enter more than 1 hunt code on your application, all hunt codes must be eligible for youth preferences as in #1 above.

 Colorado offers youth hunters, age 12-17, a second opportunity to hunt if they are unsuccessful in harvesting an animal during the season listed on their original license.
 This option is available to youths with unfilled female or either-sex licenses.
 Youths with unfilled bull elk or buck pronghorn licenses are not eligible.
 This program has specific rules and policies for eligibility in specific game management units.
 For more information on this unique program, see the Late Youth Hunts page.

 Youth Hunting Areas

 Several state wildlife areas and state trust lands have been set aside for youth hunters, ages 17 and under.
-For particulars, read the listings in CPW's State Trust Lands Brochure and the Wildlife Property Directory & Fishing Brochure .
+For particulars, read the listings in CPW's State Recreational Lands Brochure (5.6MB) and the Wildlife Property Directory & Fishing Brochure .
 Links on the left, Helpful Links, also provide access to condensed versions of this information.